 In the end, edit the document as per the needs.

-Here is another complete research paper proposal sample to help you write a research proposal.
+Here are some complete research paper proposal samples to help you write your own.

-You can take ideas for your topic from books, journals, previously done researches and dissertations.
+You can take ideas for your topic from books, journals, previously done research, and dissertations.

 Here are a few topics you can choose from.